-In 16 seconds: In this article, I will walk you through the latest in best practices to make sure you’re in the know on how to produce the best videos for your company.
-(Spoiler alert: It has nothing to do with buying thousands of dollars of equipment no one knows how to use) In brief, the best practices are: 1) Really get to know your audiences and where they feel pain, 2) Be interesting, 3) Get to your point quickly, 4) Include captions so viewers can absorb your content without the need for sound, 5) Optimize for search engines, 6) Don’t forget that call to action, 7) Go slow, 8) Keep reading for the bonus best practice…
+In 12 seconds: In this article, I will walk you through each of the best practices below to ensure you know how to produce the best marketing videos for your company.
+(Spoiler alert: It has nothing to do with buying thousands of dollars of equipment no one knows how to use.)

-Whether you are producing videos for product demonstrations, tutorials, answers to FAQs, product specifications, company overviews, or sales, consider dialing up your video game with the following best practices.
+Whether you are creating videos for product demonstrations, tutorials, answers to FAQs, or sales, dial up your video marketing strategy with the following best practices.

 - Job titles